 After dressing in PPE (personal protective equipment), the staff enters the air shower.
 Using high-pressure air, the air shower removes any contaminants such as dust, pollen or aerosol particles from the staff member.
 Some cleanrooms even have air showers in between different sections of the same clean room.

 The equipment inside varies depending on the industry.
 Generally, the equipment inside is carefully planned to limit contamination.
 Materials that do produce contaminants like fabrics, pencils, and paper that are made from natural materials are often prohibited from use inside of a cleanroom.

 The staff employed in a cleanroom has to go through extensive training before being permitted entry.
 Any personnel must learn the correct protocol regarding contamination control theory.
 The uniforms designated are created to prevent any particles from the body contaminating the environment.

-Cleanroom Testing & Certification
+Cleanroom Maintenance, Testing & Certification

 Inevitable, cleanroom systems will need repairs and calibration.
 And people will naturally produce contaminants outside of anyone’s control.
 Sure, precautions can be taken to control contaminants.
 However, they will not actually clean the cleanroom.